Z4ffarani/StarBank/README.md

 - Loans do not have discounts at the demonstrated speed, and the calculations presented are purely illustrative.

-- Real stocks don’t distribute dividends at the speed demonstrated.
+- Real loans and stocks don’t distribute money at the speed demonstrated.

 - It is possible to change the email, password, balance, and even delete the account in the settings section.